IslandViewPTA/islandview-pta-site/content/news/2020-12-newsletter.md

 ## Give the Gift of Membership

+The holidays are the season of giving and what better gift than a membership to Island View PTA!

-I will put together a graphic for this but you can add a little blurb if you want.
-We are currently 4 staff members away from 100% staff membership.
+Membership entitles you or someone dear to you to join the ranks of the most caring and dedicated PTA on Fidalgo Island.
+Don't forget to sponsor a staff membership, as we are currently only 4 staff members away from 100% staff membership!

 {{< fig src="dec-smile-flyer.png" align="center" class="max-w-xs" >}}

-## Gift Shopping benefits Island View
+## Gift Shopping Benefits Island View

 **Your holiday shopping can share joy with those you love AND Island View simply by selecting** **Island View PTA as your charity of choice in** [**Amazon Smile**](https://smile.amazon.com/ "Amazon Smile")!
 Once you have it set up, you just shop as you normally would, and Amazon will automatically donate .05% of your purchase total to us!
 Super easy and it means a world of difference to our staff & students!
 Thank you for your support!